How to Immerse Yourself in Spanish When You Don’t Live Abroad

-Being in Madrid, you are constantly surrounded by Spanish.
-Every day you hear, read, write and speak it, without going out of your way to do so.
-Through immersion, you’re learning Spanish faster than you ever have before.
+Every day you’ll hear, read, write and speak it, without going out of your way to do so, and you’ll learn Spanish faster than you ever have before.

 But we can’t all be in Spain right now.
 Nor Chile, Honduras or Argentina.

-So how can you immerse yourself in Spanish when you don’t live abroad?
+Readd on to see how can you immerse yourself in Spanish when you don’t live abroad!

 Watch Spanish Videos on FluentU